 - Soaks up rainwater and filters it through to aquifers and water courses

 - Turns dead foliage, roots and minibeasts into plant nutrients

-For best results, turf needs to be laid onto good quality, prepared topsoil at least 15cm (6 inches) deep.
+If you’re unsure about how much top soil you need, you can have a look at our guide here.
+For best results, we would recommend that turf needs to be laid onto good quality, prepared topsoil at least 15cm (6 inches) deep.

 How do I know if my garden topsoil is good enough for turf?

 It’s impossible to know the nutrient levels of soil without doing tests in a laboratory.
 However there are some simple tests you can do at home to assess the quality of your soil.